The Oregon Coast in 1 Week

 From Yaquina Head, head south into Newport and get yourself checked into your hotel.
-Around lunch time, stop and find a place to eat along Newport’s Bayfront, where tourists and fishermen from the city’s fishing fleets share the street, and you can find seafood restaurants where your fish was caught just hours before.
+Around lunch time, stop and find a place to eat along Newport’s Bayfront, where tourists and workers from commercial fishing vessels share the street, and you can find seafood restaurants where your meal was caught just hours before.

 After lunch, make your way to Yaquina Bay State Recreation Site on the north side of the Yaquina Bay Bridge.
 Here you’ll find a very unusual lighthouse, the oldest one on the Oregon coast, dating from 1871.
 It is really a two-story wooden house with a light atop the roof.
 This lighthouse, one of the nine lighthouses on the Oregon coast, was decommissioned in 1873, when the Yaquina Head Lighthouse went into operation.
 You can tour the living quarters of the lighthouse keepers and enjoy a magnificent view over Yaquina Bay.

 Newport has one of the most famous bridges on the Oregon coast, a long, graceful span designed by Conde McCullough in the 1930s.
 Cross the Yaquina Bay Bridge and follow the signs to the Oregon Coast Aquarium, the top tourist attraction on the Oregon coast and unarguably one of the finest aquariums on the West Coast.
 You’ll pass through an outdoor aviary with tufted puffins, and outdoor pools with sea otters, before reaching the fascinating tanks inside the building.
 This is an excellent place to learn more about the sea creatures that inhabit the waters along the Oregon coast.
 Give yourself a minimum of 2 hours here.